1egoman/make-your-javascript/client/README.md

 - `Uglify` (in the package `uglifyify`)

 ## Tasks
-- `make`: Create a new build of the `TARGET`.
+- `make build-dev`: Create a new build of the `TARGET`.
 Before bundling, each module is transformed through Babel and packaged with Browserify.
 On first run of `make`, all dependencies that are required for the build process to complete are installed as devDependencies.
 - `make watch`: Similar to `make` above, but runs in the background and listens for changes.
 When changes are detected, the bundle is live-updated.
 Each module is still transformed through Babel, but Watchify is used to listen and live-update bundles.
+- `make build-release`: Create a new production build of the `TARGET`.
+Code can be optionally minified with uglifyjs.
 - `make clean`: Remove the bundle from disk.
 - `make clean-all`: Remove the bundle, all dependencies, and configuration from disk.